ContainerOrchestration/Labs/Orchestration-DockerSwarm/TPs/TP7_DockerCompose.md

 #### 3.1.1 Docker-compose-simple

-This is the simplest architecture propose.
+This is the simplest architecture proposed.

 We have a micro-service implementation of a voting application with 5 elements.